alexbfree/thesis/src/chapter-1.md

 <span class="goodnote">good</span>

-The aim of this thesis is to establish how people relate to data, how they understand and use it, and what they want from it and its holders in order to thrive and to meet their own goals; and from there, to begin to explore how those needs might be met in practice.
+The aim of this thesis is to establish how people relate to personal data, how they understand and use it, and what they want from it and its holders in order to thrive and to meet their own goals; and from there, to begin to explore how those needs might be met in practice.

 The thesis is informed by a constructivist ontology and a pragmatist, individualist epistemology [[3.1](#3.1)], and employs a multi-disciplinary _Digital Civics_ [@vlachokyriakos2016] approach, primarily by conducting an academic inquiry to answer two key research questions (RQ):